 Gut Microbiome

-The gut microbiome, primarily located in the large intestine, is the most well-known and arguably the most influential, as it plays a key role in seeding microbes in other areas of the body.
+The gut microbiome, primarily located in the large intestine, is the best-known and arguably the most influential, as it plays a key role in seeding microbes throughout the body.
 These microbes help break down fiber, balance blood sugar, and produce compounds like short-chain fatty acids that fuel your cells.

-Keystone strains, like Akkermansia muciniphila, Faecalbacterium prausnitzii, and Bifidobacteria, are recognized as key players in healthy guts.
-Not all are available as probiotics due to instability outside of the gut, so a range of strategies with diet and supplements is necessary to optimize or maintain a healthy gut.
+Keystone strains, such as Akkermansia muciniphila, Faecalibacterium prausnitzii, and Bifidobacteria, are recognized as key players in a healthy gut.
+Not all are available as probiotics due to instability outside the gut, so a range of dietary and supplement strategies is necessary to optimize or maintain a healthy gut.

 Skin Microbiome

 Your skin hosts millions of microbes that protect against harmful bacteria and boost your immune defense.
 When balanced, these microbes can help prevent issues like acne, eczema, and rosacea.
-Interestingly, samples from the skin microbiome were the most predictive of age (2).
+Interestingly, skin microbiome samples were the most predictive of age (2).

-The body is dynamic, so the bacteria in your nose is different than what lives in your armpit, which is different from what’s on your arm or leg.
-We are much more sanitized and clean than our ancestor and there are tradeoffs to skin dehydration, cracking, and susceptibility to problems by being “too clean”.
+The body is dynamic, so the bacteria in your nose are different than what lives in your armpit, which is different from what’s on your arm or leg.
+We are much more sanitized and clean than our ancestors, and there are trade-offs: skin dehydration, cracking, and increased susceptibility to problems from being “too clean”.

-In addition, vitamin D is created in the oils that sit on our skin, and this conversion happens over 24 hours to as long as 2 weeks.
-If you’re constantly stripping away these oils on your skin, you may be getting ample sunlight but not giving time to absorb the vitamin D. Vitamin D was misnamed as a vitamin, and is actually a hormone working not just on calcium absorption, but also supports immune balance and inflammation.
+In addition, vitamin D is produced in the oils on our skin, and this conversion can take 24 hours to as long as 2 weeks.
+If you’re constantly stripping away these oils from your skin, you may be getting ample sunlight but not giving your skin time to absorb vitamin D. Vitamin D was misnamed as a vitamin and is actually a hormone that works not just on calcium absorption but also supports immune balance and inflammation.

-Use healthy products, and pat dry with your towel vs. vigorous drying.
+Use healthy products and pat dry with your towel rather than vigorous drying.
 Work with the natural environment on your skin, not against it.
 While I’m not saying to stop bathing and showering – too much and with harsh products is not good for our skin microbiome.

 Oral Microbiome